 In addition, we conducted the following procedures:

 We prepared digital maps of the pipeline route corridor and ROW incorporating all the surveyed geospatial features and POI/Waypoints/ground control points, etc. using maps from Survey of India and other reputed map providers.
 The steps followed are mentioned below:

 We prepared a web-based GIS software that follows a 3-tier client-server architecture and stores and links to the geographic reference data and the non-graphic attributes of the pipeline sections complete with their spatial data.
 This software has the following features:

 The database is password-protected and the entire system is user-friendly.
 The PL-GIS system was installed successfully and employees were trained on its operations.

-CyberSWIFT Infotech delivered a complete web-based GIS application software providing a digital map of the pipeline route corridor with geospatial features of the area of interest.
+CyberSWIFT delivered a complete web-based GIS application software providing a digital map of the pipeline route corridor with geospatial features of the area of interest.